Quantitative stochastic homogenization and large-scale regularity: Quantitative two-scale expansions

 While the details of the estimates depend of course on the smoothness of the data (in particular the boundary of the domain~$U$ as well as the regularity of the functions $f$ and $g$), what we roughly show for the Dirichlet problem---neglecting logarithmic corrections appearing in the case~$d=2$ and being vague about stochastic integrability---is that

 These estimates match the error estimates obtained in periodic homogenization.
-The larger $O(\ep^{\frac12})$ error is due to \emph{boundary layer} effects.
+The larger $O(\ep^{\frac12})$ error in the second estimate is due to \emph{boundary layer} effects.
 That is, near~$\partial U$, the Dirichlet boundary condition has a stronger effect on the behavior of the solutions than the PDE does, and this unsurprisingly breaks the validity of the two-scale expansion approximation.
-We also obtain estimates on the size of these boundary layers, showing in particular that in any compactly contained subdomain $V\subseteq U$, the two-scale expansion error is roughly of order~$\ep$.
+We also obtain estimates on the size of these boundary layers, showing in particular that in any compactly--contained subdomain $V\subseteq U$, the two-scale expansion error is roughly of order~$\ep$.

 In Section~\ref{s.twoscalenobdry}, we plug the two-scale expansion into the heterogeneous operator and measure the resulting error in $H^{-1}$.
 It is here that the corrector estimates obtained in Chapter~\ref{c.A1} play a decisive role.
 Section~\ref{s.twoscale.dirt} is devoted to the proof of the second estimate in~\eqref{e.twoscaleresults}, which is precisely stated in Theorem~\ref{t.twoscale}.
 Estimates of the boundary layers are the focus of Section~\ref{s.blayers}, where in particular we prove the first estimate of~\eqref{e.twoscaleresults} in Theorem~\ref{t.L2EE}.
+Note that quantitative estimates of the two-scale expansion and of the boundary layer errors are also studied later in Section~\ref{s.twoscale.p}, where even sharper bounds are obtained.